Manhattan streets and skyline in daytime

 Is a positive THC drug test grounds for termination in New York?

-Under Labor Law Section 201-d, a positive THC test alone is generally not sufficient grounds for termination of a non-safety-sensitive position, because THC metabolites remain detectable in urine for days to weeks after consumption and a positive test does not establish on-duty impairment.
-Safety-sensitive roles, federal-contractor positions, and CDL roles are exceptions where a positive test does support termination.
-The NYS Department of Labor publishes updated guidance.
+For non-safety-sensitive roles, a positive THC test alone is generally not sufficient grounds for termination, because THC can stay detectable long after use and a positive test does not show on-duty impairment.
+Safety-sensitive, federal-contractor, and CDL roles are exceptions.
+The Department of Labor publishes guidance.

 Can I consume cannabis in a hotel room in New York City?

-Most NYC hotels prohibit cannabis consumption in guest rooms and on hotel property as a matter of property policy, independent of state law.
-Smoke detectors in hotel rooms commonly trigger fines for any smoking violation.
-Cannabis beverages and edibles are sometimes tolerated at host discretion.
-The cleanest approach for visitors is to ask the front desk before consumption, or to consume in a tobacco-permitted outdoor space away from the school buffer.
+Most hotels prohibit cannabis use in rooms and on the property as a matter of their own policy, separate from state law.
+Ask the front desk, or use a tobacco-permitted outdoor space away from the school buffer.

 What is the difference between MRTA and OCM?